-The Kodiak Archipelago Youth Area Watch will engage students in projects with goals aligned with the general restoration efforts of the Trustee Council.
+The Kodiak Archipelago Youth Area Watch is an ongoing project designed to engage students in projects with goals aligned with the general restoration efforts of the Trustee Council.
 Students and site coordinators will conduct interviews with local experts and document TEK, publishing it in a District oral history magazine.
 Participation of KAYAW adults and students in the annual Academy of Elders/Science Camp will be strongly recommended.
 Such participation will serve as another avenue for more tribal members to learn about restoration efforts, scientific monitoring techniques, and occupations related to such work.
 The value and implications of TEK will be strongly emphasized throughout the implementation of the KAYAW project.